 It’s officially not part of Gros Morne National Park, but the landscape is amazing and worth the visit.
 Basically the cove itself is a beach with large cliffs, wild sheep and great restaurants:

-Yes.
-It’s an amazing location and considering we literally only spent 1-2 days there, we didn’t get a chance to explore it as much as we wanted, but the lessons we learned and from what we saw, we really did enjoy the experience.
+For a one time visit, it’s a pretty awesome spot to visit, so yes.
+And considering we literally only spent 1-2 days there, we didn’t get a chance to explore it as much as we wanted, but the lessons we learned and from what we saw, we really did enjoy the experience.